Phantasiae-git/Phantasiae-git/README.md

 # ![Typing](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=e2c3e2&width=435&lines=Hi+there+😺,+I'm+Phanta!;Welcome+to+my+profile!)

+Full-stack developer with a preference for backend and an interest in machine learning and neural networks

 🔭 I’m currently working on Tribe - a mobile app - and also on my personal website
 🌱 I’m currently learning React, Puppeteer, Flutter and MongoDB 👯 I’m looking to collaborate on innovative, ambitious projects